yuxing-zhang/TinySearch/README.md

-The tiny search engine project.
+## The tiny search engine project.
+There are 3 components:
+* Crawler
+* Indexer
+* Frontend